Customer: Watercare Services Ltd Contract: Design and Construct Location: Mahurangi East, Auckland |

 Fast Facts

-The Snells Algies wastewater pipe and outfall construction project was the first phase of a three-stage scheme to supply the Warkworth and Mahurangi East communities north of Auckland, New Zealand, with reliable wastewater services to cater for population growth.
-The scheme will improve water quality in the Mahurangi Harbour and deliver an upgraded wastewater system.
+The Snells Algies wastewater pipe and outfall construction project was the first phase of a three-stage scheme to supply the Warkworth and Mahurangi East communities north of Auckland, New Zealand.
+The scheme improves water quality in the Mahurangi Harbour and delivers an upgraded wastewater system to cater for population growth.

 The project involved the following elements of construction: